copsTvFan/cops-episode-guide/guide.md

 **Fresno, CA 1**

 - (7:41 PM Assistance Call) Operation Goldstar Briefing -- Sgt.
-David Huera explains what Goldstar is and when using K9's not to get bit.
-K9 Deputy Jim Newley says to give him and the dog six feet of room and they should be safe.
+David Huerta explains what Goldstar is and when using K9's not to get bit.
+K9 Deputy Jim Bewley says to give him and the dog six feet of room and they should be safe.
   Lt.
 Don Burk says to be proactive and officer safety is most important.
   Sheriff's Dept -- Detective Jay Stuart takes the call of an assault and the man fled.
 A K-9 unit him as they track down a fleeing suspect wanted on an outstanding warrant.
 While on street patrol, Deputy Hathaway encounters a man who says that a man threatened him with a him with a shotgun after his dog was struck by a car.
 Deputy Davis is dispatched to an accident scene where a truck collided with a utility pole, and later, Davis removes trespassers from private property.

 ## CP-928